Skip to main content

 How it compares to the Woodmaxx DC-1260

 The Woodmaxx DC-1260 is the direct competitor at the 4-inch gas tier.
-It costs roughly $800 more but has an 11 HP engine (vs 7 HP), a 3-year warranty (vs 1 year), and adds a shredder hopper for leafy yard waste.
+It costs roughly $1,200 more ($2,325 vs $1,099) but runs a 14 HP Briggs Vanguard 400 commercial engine (vs the GS650's 7 HP), carries a 2-year warranty (vs 1 year), and uses a gravity self-feeding drum design with a 12x6-inch infeed opening that accepts crooked branches the GS650's smaller throat won't.
 For buyers who chip more than twice a year, the DC-1260 is worth the premium.

 Full specs